-The California Air Resources Board (CARB), the United States Environmental Protection Agency (EPA) and YANMAR POWER TECHNOLOGY CO., LTD. (Yanmar) is pleased to explain emission control system warranty on your 2023, 2024 or 2025 model year marine compression-ignition (CI) engine.
-California-certified, new marine CI engines must be designed, built and equipped to meet stringent anti-smog standards.
+The California Air Resources Board (CARB), the United States Environmental Protection Agency (EPA) and YANMAR POWER TECHNOLOGY CO., LTD. (YANMAR) is pleased to explain emission control system warranty on your 2025, 2026 or 2027 model year marine compression-ignition (CI) engine.

+In California, new heavy-duty off-road (marine CI) engines must be designed, built and equipped to meet the State's stringent anti-smog standards.

 In the remaining forty nine (49) states, new marine CI engines must be designed, built and equipped to meet the United States EPA emissions standards.
-Yanmar must warrant the emission control system on your marine CI engine for the periods of time listed below provided there has been no abuse, neglect or improper maintenance of your engine.
+YANMAR must warrant the emission control system on your engine for the periods of time listed below provided there has been no abuse, neglect or improper maintenance of your engine.

-Your emission control system may include parts such as the fuel injection system, the air induction system and other emission-related assemblies.
+Your emission control system may include parts such as the fuel injection system, the air induction system.
+Also included may be hoses, belts, connectors and other emission-related assemblies.

-Where a warrantable condition exists.
-Yanmar will repair your marine CI engine at no cost to you including diagnosis, parts and labor.
+Where a warrantable condition exists, YANMAR will repair your heavy-duty off-road (marine CI) engine at no cost to you including diagnosis, parts and labor.

-Yanmar's warranty coverage:
+YANMAR's warranty coverage:

-The 2023, 2024 or 2025 model year marine CI engines are warranted for a period of five (5) years or 3000 hours of operation, whichever occurs first, for all engines rated at 19 kW and greater, and for a period of two and a half (2.5) years or 1500 hours of operation, whichever occurs first, for all engines rated less than 19 kW.
+The 2025, 2026 or 2027 model year heavy-duty off-road (marine CI) engines are warranted for a period of five (5) years or 3000 hours of operation, whichever occurs first, for all engines rated at 19 kW and greater, and for a period of two and a half (2.5) years or 1500 hours of operation, whichever occurs first, for all engines rated less than 19 kW.